Site Map

 Treatment

 People with early diabetic retinopathy may not need treatment.
-But they should be closely followed by an eye doctor who is trained to treat diabetic eye diseases.
+But they should be closely followed by an eye doctor who is trained to diagnose and treat diabetic eye diseases.

 If your eye doctor notices new blood vessels growing in your retina (neovascularization) or you develop macular edema, treatment is usually needed.